 # Generative Art Template

-When creating a generative art project that you want to release on 256ART it’s recommended to use the below template as a starting point.
+When creating a generative artwork that you want to release on 256ART it’s recommended to use the below template as a starting point.
 With 256ART we simplify the development process compared to other platforms by requiring only one artwork.js file (for rendering your art) and a simple traits.json file for defining traits.
-Our template also emulates everything exactly the same ways as it would be if deployed live on the Ethereum mainnet.
+Our template also emulates everything exactly the same ways as it would be if deployed live on the Ethereum or Base mainnet.

 # Random class